-There are many associated and co-existing disorders that children with cerebral palsy may experience.
+There are many impaired functions and loses of independence that children with cerebral palsy may experience.
 One of the most common is mobility issues.
-Since the condition affects muscles and movement, issues with mobility are common and range from difficulty walking or walking only with pain to being unable to walk at all.
+Since the condition affects muscles and movement, issues with mobility are common and range from difficulty or painful walking to being unable to walk at all.

 Why Cerebral Palsy Affects Mobility

-Cerebral palsy is a neurological condition caused by brain damage.
-The damage to the brain that a child suffers during or soon after birth affects muscle tone and movement, which affects mobility over all.
-Cerebral palsy causes things like overly toned muscles, poor reflexes, under-toned or floppy muscles, poor coordination, poor posture, and poor balance.
+Cerebral palsy is a group of neurological conditions caused by abnormal development or damage to the brain during pregnancy, birth, or early childhood.
+It causes impaired muscle tone and movement, leading to spastic or flacid muscles, impaired reflexes, poor coordination, involuntary movements, poor posture, and impaired balance.
 All of these issues impact how a person moves and is able to get from one place to another.

 Mobility Issues by Type of Cerebral Palsy

 Everyone with cerebral palsy is different and the degree and type of disability varies widely.
 What most people with cerebral palsy have in common is some level of difficulty with mobility, moving around or getting from one position or place to another.
 Although there are a lot of differences, there are some common mobility issues seen with various types of cerebral palsy.

 The most common type of cerebral palsy is spastic, which is characterized by overly toned muscles and spastic, jerky movements.
 Tight, stiff, overly toned muscles make controlling movements difficult.
 If it affects the muscles of the lower body, this type of cerebral palsy also makes walking difficult and causes a jerky, awkward gait.